amitha205012/Inventory-Monitoring-Reporting-System/README.md

 3. Configure environment variables for DB connection.

-4. Run the `AppMain.java` file to start the console application.
+4. Run the `AppMain.java` file to start the application.

 ---